Make a pension withdrawal

 If you have a Transition-to-retirement (TTR) pension, you can only make lump-sum withdrawals under special circumstances.

-If you have a Defined Benefit Indexed Pension or a Commercial Rate Indexed Pension, you generally have no ability to make lump-sum withdrawals.
+If you have a Defined Benefit Indexed Pension or the Lifetime Income account, you generally have no ability to make lump-sum withdrawals.

 Choose how the lump sum is paid from your pension